KendyC/kendyc.github.io/README.md

 #CreativeClassrooms 👩🏻‍🎓 #LifelongLearner 💡📚🗝 #MakeInventCreateBuild 🛠🔩📡📓 #EducationEvolved 👩🏻‍🏫👨🏻‍💻

-Some of my current security influencers and thought leadership include:
+Some of my educational influences and secuirty thought leadership include:

  • <b>Byron Cook</b> - <a href="https://link.springer.com/chapter/10.1007/978-3-319-96145-3_3" target="_blank">Research Lecture: "Formal Reasoning About the Security of Amazon Web Services</a><br>